GC-public-projects/AuthuiFirestoreDemo/README.md

 ### 3.2 ProfileViewModel (class)
 ViewModel linked to "ProfileScreen"

+#### Components explanations

+- fun provideFactory(userDataRepository: UserDataRepository): factory patern again in order to inject "UserDataRepository" in the viewModel

+- signedInUser : of type  StateFlow\<FirebaseUser?\> provided by the Authmanager Singleton

+- \_userData & userData : The mutableStateflow with its getter that will be affected in the init() the flow returned by userDataRepository.fetchUserDataWithListener

+- \_targetedUserData & targetedUserData : The mutableState and its getter that will be affected in the init() the Userdata object returned by userDataRepository.fetchUserData().
+The Id provided is the one of a random user.
+As we will crate some rules later we will be able to check if the userData targeted will be available in the UI for the authenticated user whose the data belongs or for another one.
+To get the Id of an user, it is written in the mainScreen or in the profileScreen but also in Firebase Console(site) > project name > FirestoreDatabase > userdatacollection and it should be the id (name) of a document as long as the userdata has been created before by the profileScreen (with the last way we can easyly copy paste the id)

+- createUserDataToDatabase(nickName: String, age: Int) : calls addOrUpdateUserData() from UserDataRepository in order the create the UserData document in the db or replace it if a document with the same ID already wascreated.

 #### Class content
 - in package "screens"
 - create kotlin class/file > class named "ProfileViewModel"